diptosarkar/SpatNet/README.md

 The workings of the package are heavily dependent on the excellent igraph package.
 The networks thus should in the format of an igraph.

-### The documentation of this package is under active development to make it easier to use

 ## Basic Usage
 ```
 library(devtools)